will-rowe/SEAR/README.md

 `docker pull wpmr/sear`

-Alternatively, the SEAR Docker container image can be built using the Dockerfile in SEAR.docker_version:
+Alternatively, the SEAR Docker container image can be built using the Dockerfile:

 `docker build -t 'docker:sear' .`